AjayRajput17/devops-voting-app/README.md

 example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.

-🚧 Project Status: 80% Complete
-This project is currently 80% complete.
-Due to time constraints, the remaining features and final refinements will be pushed shortly before the final deadline.

-Most major functionalities have been implemented and are working.
-To avoid missing the submission deadline, I have submitted this repository link one day in advance.
-The remaining parts will be completed and pushed within the given deadline.

-Thank you for your understanding!